-In this section we find a formula for the amount of interference experienced by users in a wireless ad-hoc network.
+In this section we find a formula for computation of the amount of interference that could be experienced by users in a wireless ad-hoc network.

-With uniform distribution of nodes, each node has n other nodes inside it's the coverage area (except for nodes in the edges of the network).
+With uniform distribution of nodes, each node has n other nodes inside its coverage area (except for nodes at the borders of the network).
 As explained in section II, around node 0 the first set of interfering signals will come from signals that are transmitted from nodes just outside the coverage area of node 0.
 Recalling our assumption that an entire ring is either included or excluded from the coverage area, the first ring of interference consists of 6 nodes positioned at distance $(a + 1)\Delta$ to node 0.
-Generally, if a is the reach of node 0, the number of co-centered interference rings seen from node 0 is $m = \lfloor k/(a+1) \rfloor$, and the number of interfering nodes is:
+Generally, if a is the reach of node 0, the number of cocentered interference rings seen from node 0 is $\lfloor k/(a + 1) \rfloor$, and the number of interfering nodes is: